1. These terms

 6.4 Acceptance of all events is subject to the availability of volunteers and staff: In the unlikely event that insufficient Personnel are available for an Event, every reasonable effort will be made to locate resources from elsewhere, including the use of third-party contractors (approved by our Quality Assurance System, details of which are available upon request).
 Should adequate resources remain unavailable, we will let you know with at least 48 hours’ written notice that we intend to provide significantly reduced resources.
 We accept no liability for any losses you may incur due to the cancellation or reduction of the Event.

-7.1 We will invoice you: Once we have agreed that we will cover your Event, we will raise an Invoice for the Agreed Price (and, where applicable, any Additional Charges).
-50% of the Invoice is payable immediately, and in any event within five working days.
-Unless we agree otherwise with you in writing, we only accept payment by bank transfer to the account details set out in the Invoice.
+7.1 We will invoice you: Once we have agreed that we will cover your Event, we will raise an Invoice for 50% of the Agreed Price (and, where applicable, any Additional Charges).
+This invoice for 50% is payable immediately, and in any event within five working days of receipt of the Invoice.
+Unless we agree otherwise with you in writing, we only accept payment by bank transfer to the account details set out in the Invoice or by credit or debit card made over the telephone.
+You will be invoiced for the remainder of the Agreed Price along with any Additional Charges, within seven working days of the last date of your event.
+This is payable within 30 days of the date of the invoice.

 (a) we can continue to provide First Aid Cover past the agreed finish time.
 The St John Lead will confirm the newly agreed finish time.
 The Event Office will subsequently advise you of any Additional Charges incurred.
 These will be included in the Invoice; or